-English II explores literature of the world and the journey of the hero in classical through contemporary works.
+English II explores literature of the world and the journey of the hero through classical and contemporary works.
 Students read drama, fiction, poetry, and nonfiction.
 Sophomores write a variety of literary analyses, personal essays, creative pieces, and reflections.
-Several culture-oriented research projects related to literature are brought in to set the stage for more challenging research projects of the junior year.
+Several culture-oriented research projects related to literature are brought in to set the stage for more challenging research projects in the junior year.
 Technology is used for creative design projects, presentations, and discussion boards.
 Vocabulary and grammar are ongoing studies throughout the year, including PSAT review.
-Sophomores are encouraged to read for pleasure and receive library book talks to expose them to important works of world literature as well as more contemporary, young-adult choices.
+Sophomores are encouraged to read for pleasure and attend library book talks to expose them to important works of world literature as well as more contemporary, young-adult choices.
 Honors sections of English II challenge the students who have demonstrated keen motivation and sophisticated skills in reading, writing, and critical thinking.
 Honors students move at a faster pace, reading additional texts of greater sophistication and writing more frequent and demanding papers.

-Full year, one credit , Required for juniors who do not take AP English Language and Composition
+Full year, one credit, Required for juniors who do not take AP English Language and Composition

 AP ENGLISH LANGUAGE AND COMPOSITION